jonthorell/synth-nu-vinyl-store/README.md

 20. When viewing bag-contents and one product does not contain an image, the site crashes with "The 'image' attribute has no file associated with it".
 The if-statement to check whether the product has an associated image was wrong.
 21. The "Shop some more" text in the button should not be underlined.
 Fixed.
 It was missing a class.
 22. The "sort by" needs to be styled to be more inline with the rest of the site.
 Fixed by applying the right classes.
+23. The image field in the profile model is not being updated when a user tries to upload an image.
+The post method missed request.FILES, fixed.

 # Bugs encountered but not fixed yet